 5. Butcher Block Countertop

-For a really different style, check out butcher block countertops.
+For a different style, check out butcher block countertops.
 These counters are usually composed of some kind of wood.
 You can use anything from walnut to maple, and even bamboo!

 Unfortunately, these countertops are also vulnerable to heat.
 Unlike, solid surface countertops, they can also stain, which means homeowners need to be more cautious with this countertop style.